FireLemons/Abbreviation-Autocomplete/README.md

 ## Debounce

-If the autocomplete data is large enough to cause a delay in performance, lodash's `debounce` will delay fetching of autocomplete results until the user stops typing.
+If the autocomplete data is large enough to cause noticably poor performance, lodash's `debounce` can delay fetching of autocomplete results until the user stops typing.

 For the debounced version, pull from the `lodash` branch, load lodash.js and set the `debounce-wait` prop